 Qubaneišvili, Solomon. Żveli k‘art‘uli literaturis k‘restomat‘ia.
 Tbilisi: Stalinis saxelobis T‘bilisis saxelmcip‘o universitetis gamomc‘emloba, 1946 (edition of Tbilisi A-70, with some readings supplied from Tbilisi A-153, pp. 26–27).

 3.2 Modern Translations

 Rice, Bradley N. “Dialogue of the Paralytic with Christ.”
-Pages 140–57 in New Testament Apocrypha: More Noncanonical Scriptures.
+Pages 140–57 in volume 1 of New Testament Apocrypha: More Noncanonical Scriptures.
 Edited by Tony Burke and Brent Landau.
-Grand Rapids, MI: Eerdmans, 2016.
-Translation of Qubaneišvili’s Georgian text (Tbilisi A-70 [Tbilisi A-153]) as well as the Armenian text of OXL Arm. c.
-3.
+Grand Rapids, MI: Eerdmans, 2016 (translation of Qubaneišvili’s Georgian text as well as the Armenian text of OXL Arm. c.
+3).

 Outtier, Bernard.
 “Dialogue du paralytique avec le Christ.”
 Pages 605–15 in vol. 2 of Écrits apocryphes chrétiens.
 Edited by François Bovon, Pierre Geoltrain, and Jean-Daniel Kaestli.
 2 vols.
 Bibliothèque de la Pléiade 442.
-Paris: Gallimard, 1997–2005.
-Translation of Melik‘-Ōhanjanyan’s Armenian text (Matenadaran 9220).
+Paris: Gallimard, 1997–2005 (translation of Melik‘-Ōhanjanyan’s Armenian text).